Project management system: Definition, use, features, and tools

 Asana - Best for task management

 Asana allows you to keep track of all your tasks effectively using workflow automation software, so you don’t have to spend time hunting down emails or other documents that contain incomplete information.
+Asana serves as an effective project allocation system, enabling teams to manage and distribute workload efficiently.

 While Asana excels in task management, it has a limitation of assigning tasks to only one person.
 Moreover, the higher pricing of Asana has been a source of frustration for many users.